Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 📋 Rule #1: One Point of Contact, Please

 Your group might have 18 people, but the hotel staff shouldn’t have to field 18 versions of “Can we change our checkout time?”
-Designate a leader.
-A booking captain.
-A room ranger.
+Designate a leader who can communicate for all if the group has the same need.

-Trust us: your whole group will thank you when things stay organized — and we know exactly who to call when half the rooms suddenly need more pillows.
+Trust us: your whole group will thank you when things stay organized — and we know exactly who to call when there is an emergency or discrepancy in the group reservation.

 🔕 Rule #2: Hallways Are Not Stadiums